 Very Little Interaction in Classrooms

 In traditional classroom instruction, there is very little real interaction, and without interaction, the learning experience is passive.
 And much of the current adult literacy software is like this.
 It’s text on a computer screen, and the interaction is the action of moving a mouse and clicking on the correct answer.
 There is very little cognitive and emotional engagement because the learning program does not expect students to connect with the material in a deep and meaningful way.
 Students can click on answers without thinking very deeply (or even at all), and at the most, the program will tell whether an answer is right or wrong.

 For real interaction, there needs to be a dynamic, two-way give and take effect between the student and the learning material.
 The teacher, textbook, or software is only the means to the interaction.
 If these elements in the learning dynamic do not create actual and vital interaction with the learner’s thought processes and emotions, then learning is minimal at best.

 A Dialectical Instructional Design

-The GED Academy uses a dialectical instruction design that goes way beyond the interaction of the traditional classroom or text-based old-generation software.
+The GED Academy, TASC Prep Academy, and HiSET Academy use a dialectical instruction design that goes way beyond the interaction of the traditional classroom or text-based old generation software.
 It involves the student in engaging two-way conversations with the content and with their own thought processes.
 Students are engaged with the dialogue of students like themselves who are exploring concepts and issues.
 They are engaged in the thought behind the concepts and with the emotions of the virtual student characters.
 And they are engaged by being required to react to the content and then examine their responses from several levels.